oleksiy-tverdokhlib/moviehub/README.md

 ### 2. Run the Frontend

+Open a **new terminal window** (or use Docker UI) and run the following:

 ```bash
 docker pull alexhavier/movies
 docker run --name movies -p 3000:3000 -e API_URL=http://localhost:8000/api/v1 alexhavier/movies
 ```

+> ⚠️ Again, keep this terminal window open after starting the container.

 ---